 On May 5, 1865, three years after the Civil War ended, Memorial Day was recognized as a national holiday to be observed on May 30.
-According to the U.S. Department of Veterans affairs, “It is believed that date was chosen because flowers would be in bloom all over the country.”1 However, placing flowers on the graves of those who died in war—the act that started this American holiday—is one that can be traced as far back as early Greece.
+According to the U.S. Department of Veterans Affairs, “It is believed that date was chosen because flowers would be in bloom all over the country.”1 However, placing flowers on the graves of those who died in war—the act that started this American holiday—is one that can be traced as far back as early Greece.
 Soldiers have been rightfully honored throughout history.

 In the United States, it is recorded that flowers being placed upon soldiers’ graves began as early as the American Revolution.
 But it was the end of the Civil War when loved ones from both the North and the South made their pilgrimage to the graves of those who paid the ultimate price.
-More than 600,000 Americans died fighting one another, the price paid was dear, and the heartbreak among those who were left was displayed in every petal laid, every wreath hung.2
+More than 600,000 Americans died fighting one another, the price paid was dear, and the heartbreak among those who were left was displayed in every petal laid, and every wreath that was hung.2

-It was under the leadership of women amidst this war that the formal practice was enacted, their way to love those whom they had lost.3 The first widely publicized observance of a Memorial Day ritual was after war’s end in Charleston, SC on May 1, 1865.
-At least 257 union soldiers had died and were hastily buried in unmarked graves.
-Freedman’s relief organizations and formerly enslaved people, cleaned and landscaped the area and decorated the graves with flowers where these valiant soldiers were buried.
+It was under the leadership of women amidst this war that the formal practice was enacted, their way to love those whom they had lost.3 The first widely publicized observance of a Memorial Day ritual was after the war’s end in Charleston, SC, on May 1, 1865.
+At least 257 Union soldiers had died and were hastily buried in unmarked graves.
+Freedman’s relief organizations and formerly enslaved people cleaned and landscaped the area and decorated the graves with flowers where these valiant soldiers were buried.
 Nearly 10,000 were in attendance on this day to commemorate the price that was paid.
-The crowd was comprised largely of those who had gained their freedom, including nearly 3,000 newly enrolled school students, children of those freed slaves.
+The crowd was comprised largely of those who had gained their freedom, including nearly 3,000 newly enrolled school students and children of those freed slaves.
 According to the National Museum of American History, “Scholar David Blight has christened this event the first Memorial Day: ‘What you have there is black Americans recently freed from slavery announcing to the world with their flowers, their feet, and their songs what the War had been about.
 What they basically were creating was the Independence Day of a Second American Revolution,’ he said in a recent speech.4

 As states followed suit in adopting this national holiday, the North was led by the state of Michigan.
 Ceremonies were planned and executed by the Women’s Relief Corps, as well as the female contingency of the Grand Army of the Republic.
 73 cemeteries in the North were filled with soldiers who lost their lives, and it was the women of their communities who covered the grounds with flowers and stood by the gravesides to remember what had been given.5